my-first-pr/first-timers/README.md

 ## Code of Conduct

 Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-### Shashika.
-- I'm a student learning C#
-- I work and go to school.
-- My hobbies include learning to code, learning how to use github, and learning to contribute to open-source projects.

 ## Copyright